nhoizey/nicolas-hoizey.com/src/notes/2023/01/23/1/index.md

 tags: [photography, image, performance]
 ---

-Large photos in photo pages of [my photography site](https://nicolas-hoizey.photo) are now progressive JPEGs so that you can see them earlier, even if they're larger than with AVIF or WebP:
+Large photos in photo pages of [my photography site](https://nicolas-hoizey.photo) are now progressive JPEGs so that you can see them earlier, even if they weight more than with AVIF or WebP:

 ![Screenshot of a page with a photo partially loaded](nicolas-hoizey-photo-progressive-jpeg.jpg)